package-url/packageurl-python/README.rst

 - start a new release branch
 - update the CHANGELOG.rst and AUTHORS.rst
 - update README.rst if needed
-- bump version in setup.py
+- bump version in setup.cfg
 - run all tests
 - install restview and validate that all .rst docs are correct
 - commit and push this branch